 Factual Reporting: HIGH

 Traffic/Popularity: Medium Traffic

 Founded in 1826, The Macon Telegraph is the primary print newspaper in Middle Georgia.
 The Telegraph is the third-largest newspaper in the state of Georgia (after the Atlanta Journal-Constitution and Augusta Chronicle).

 Funded by / Ownership

-The Macon Telegraph is owned by The McClatchy Company, which owns numerous papers across the United States, including the Fresno Bee and the Kansas City Star.
+The Macon Telegraph is operated by The McClatchy Company, and is owned by Chatham Assets Management which owns numerous papers across the United States, including the Fresno Bee and the Kansas City Star.
 Revenue is derived from advertising and subscription fees.

 Analysis / Bias

 Overall, we rate The Macon Telegraph Least Biased based on neutral wording in news reporting and a reasonably balanced editorial page.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/25/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 01/30/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check